-Mascoma Savings Bank was the first mutual bank in either New Hampshire or Vermont to organize and fund a charitable foundation.
-Each year, Mascoma Savings Bank contributes a portion of its earnings to the Mascoma Bank Foundation to fulfill approved grant requests received from our local communities.
-Since its establishment in 1988, the Mascoma Savings Bank Foundation has contributed over $3.9 million to local nonprofit organizations.
+Mascoma Bank was the first mutual bank in either New Hampshire or Vermont to organize and fund a charitable foundation.
+Each year, Mascoma Bank contributes a portion of its earnings to the Mascoma Bank Foundation to fulfill approved grant requests received from our local communities.
+Since its establishment in 1988, the Mascoma Bank Foundation has contributed over $4.4 million to local nonprofit organizations.

-But Mascoma Savings Bank’s commitment to the community extends even further as the Bank continues to directly support local nonprofits every year.
-When taken together with the Foundation’s contributions, Mascoma Savings Bank was the source of over $1 Million in direct support for New Hampshire- and Vermont-based community organizations in 2015.
+Our commitment to be a force for positive change in the communities we serve includes Mascoma Bank’s Donation and Sponsorship Committee.
+When taken together with the Foundation’s contributions, Mascoma Bank was the source of $1,530,374 in direct support for New Hampshire- and Vermont-based non-profits and community organizations in 2017.

-In the links below, you will find information on how to apply for a grant from Mascoma Savings Bank Foundation or for direct support for review by Mascoma Bank’s Donation and Sponsorship Committee via our Foundant portal.
+In the links below, you will find information on how to apply for a grant from Mascoma Bank Foundation or to apply for direct support for review by Mascoma Bank’s Donation and Sponsorship Committee via our Foundant portal.